Maarten Bos

 Overview

 Maarten Bos is a quantitative experimental behavioral researcher, with expertise in decision-science, persuasion, and human-technology interaction.
-He has worked in industry research labs at Disney Imagineering and Snap Inc. for more than 10 years, translating research and analytics to business outcomes and improvements.
+He worked in industry research labs at Disney Imagineering and Snap Inc. for more than 10 years, translating research and analytics to business outcomes and improvements.

 Maarten’s research has been published in journals including Science, Psychological Science, Journal of Consumer Psychology, and The Review of Economic Studies.
 His work has been cited thousands of times and covered by the Wall Street Journal, Harvard Business Review, NPR, The New York Times, Late night with Seth Meyers, Men’s Health Magazine, the Financial Times, and on numerous podcasts.